5 Projector Games for Classroom

 The group that finishes all of the equations or sentences first wins.
 To avoid having to repeatedly transcribe everything, you can compose your questions and copy them to each portion of the screen.

-See also Can You Use A Projector During The Day Inside? - A Interesting Truth
+See also Can You Paint A Projector Screen? - Very Fascinating Guide!

 One piece of advice: expect your kids to become fiercely competitive.
 Make sure they are secure and that there are no desks or cables that they could trip over when sprinting to the board.
 If the desks in your classroom have wheels, you can push them against the wall so there is a clear way to the board.